-After assessing the company's exposure to credit risk by using the three different approaches of Stress Testing, the conclusion is that the current portfolio exposes the company to immaterial potential financial losses, which is clear when taking into consideration (i) the Expected Loss of \$816, and (ii) that the amount placed with third parties is inferior to 9% of the company's capital.
-It's also important to notice that the company already has an impairment of \$78,000 as per the IFRS-9 requirements.
+After assessing the company's exposure to credit risk by using the three different approaches of Stress Testing, the conclusion is that the current portfolio exposes the company to immaterial potential financial losses, which is clear when taking into consideration (i) the Expected Loss of \$280, and (ii) that the amount placed with third parties is inferior to 4% of the company's capital.
+It's also important to notice that the company has already impaired \$97,000 of its assets in compliance with IFRS-9.